Muhammadiyah University of Makassar: History

-Muhammadiyah University of Makassar was founded on June 19, 1963, as a Muhammadiyah University of Jakarta.
+Muhammadiyah University of Makassar was founded on June 19, 1963, originally as an branch of Muhammadiyah University of Jakarta.
 The university's establishment was the result of the 21st meeting of Muhammadiyah Organization of South and South-East Sulawesi Chapters conducted in Bantaeng.
 The establishment is supported by Muhammadiyah union as an organization for education and teaching of dakwah Amar Ma'ruf Nahi Munkar, via letter number: E-6/098/1963 on 22 Jumadil Akhir 1394 H/12 July 1963 M. And then, the establishment was established by notaries R. Sinojo Wongsowidjojo according to certificate number: 71 on June 19, 1963.
 Muhammadiyah University Makassar was declared a private college registered on October 1, 1965.

 In its early establishment, Muhammadiyah University Makassar encouraged two schools of the teacher-and Indonesian arts department, the teacher-and education for general education (GE), and social education (SE) led by the director Dr H. Sudan.
 In the same year (1963) Muhammadiyah university Makassar had stood alone and was led by the rector Drs.
 H. Abdul Watif Masri.
 The subsequent development of Muhammadiyah University Makassar in 1965 was the opening of a new faculty: the faculty of religious science and dakwah, economics, the faculty of social politics, the department of social welfare, and the agricultural academy.
 Further, in 1987 the school of engineering, in 1994 agriculture school, in 2002 opened a postgraduate program, and in 2008 opened a school of medicine.
 To this day, Muhammadiyah University of Makassar has had seven faculty 34 courses of study and graduate programs that have been accredited by BAN-PT.